Shopping in Shanghai

 Many of Shanghai's most popular tourist destinations double as lifestyle and shopping spots.
 Xintiandi and the Old City are obvious examples.
 A more recent development along these lines is the Discover Shanghai Village, situated next to the new Shanghai Disneyland Resort, at the center of the Shanghai International Tourism and Resorts Zone.
 Discover Shanghai Village pays homage to the city's commercial "Golden Age" with its Art Deco style and jazz-infused cultural atmosphere.
 Its boutiques trade in major international fashion brands, often priced at a steep discount.

-Civilian's daily consumption
+Scenes of locals' daily consumption

 Shanghai seems always to have been saturated with shops.
 It was a commercial center long before it acquired its modern name.
 In the colonial period, Shanghai's importance as a trade hub was further intensified.
 The city's signature 'lane housing' (lilong 里弄or longtang 弄堂) architectural style was typically designed to accommodate commercial space on its outward-facing frontages.
 Those visiting the narrow laneways of the Old City today quickly capture a vivid impression of its traditional market density.